John Dupre, MBA and John Goldberg, MBA.

-5. Ask each group to discuss the traits they are stronger in and the ones they most need to improve in, then to choose as a group one trait several are strong in and one trait several want to improve in.
+5. Ask each trio to discuss the traits they are stronger in and the ones they most need to improve in, then to choose, as a trio, one trait that at least two members of the trio are strong in and one trait at least two of them want to improve in.
 (20 minutes)

 6. Reconvene the whole group.
 Ask each group to report out the traits they are stronger in and the ones they most want to improve in.
 (15 minutes)

-7. Conduct a whole group multi-voting/straw poll session two choose the top two or three traits in which participants most want to improve.
+7. Conduct a whole group multi-voting/straw poll session to choose the top two or three traits in which participants most want to improve.
 (5 minutes)